pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Our Code then has only Python Instructions to deal with.
 It forwards the Python into the Turtles of the Window Tab Pane you opened for Drawing.
 The Turtles there then follow your Instructions.
-They move around and draw things
+They move around and draw things and beep at you

 This Doc walks you through fun tests of such Turtle Instructions